 Dame Anita Roddick, the founder of beauty supply company The Body Shop, once said, “Social and environmental dimensions are woven into the fabric of the company itself.
 They are neither first nor last among our objectives, but an ongoing part of everything we do.”

-Here are three steps to consider as you look to implement sustainable business practices.
+Here are three way to implement sustainable business practices:

 - Explore new ways to collect and interpret data

 - Be transparent in production and distribution processes

 Closed-loop production systems drive sustainability across the entire supply chain by eliminating waste and clearing the path for a circular economy.

 Get a clear view in order to take action

 Embedding sustainability throughout an organization requires visibility into performance metrics like resource usage.
 Advanced analytics offer companies a way to gain this insight.

 “By collecting and analyzing data on a wide range of sustainability-related factors—including energy and resource use, greenhouse gas emissions, and supply chain performance—companies can generate the deep insights they need to guide their sustainability-related initiatives and improve their overall resource efficiency,” Deloitte researchers said in report on sustainability analytics.

 According to Deloitte, companies can leverage these insights for more efficient use of resources that protects them from price and supply volatility.